bbauska/Coursera-React/README.md

 yarn add react-transition-group@2.3.0

 -   Configure CSS classes for use in animation.
-Open *App.css* and add the following classes:
+Open <i>App.css</i> and add the following classes:

 ```